 Link of the WeekOK, so as much as I love diagramming sentences, I'm not sure I could handle this 1,288-word behemoth: guess who wrote the longest sentence in English literature!
 I ❤️ Hearing from You!Comments?
 Just reply to this email or click this link.
 I respond to every email—that's a promise.
 Thanks for reading!~Helene, your writing sherpa P.S.
 Is landing a traditional publishing contract your dream scenario?If so, you need to write a book proposal.
 Find out more about why...and how I can help.
 P.P.S.
 Free Live AMAGo to the link to register for the session and type your question!
 The session will be recorded and sent to all registrants, so no worries if you can't make the call live (but I sure hope to see you).
 Don't have a question but want to attend?
 Please sign up!
 Nothing is for sale.
 This is a free event offered to subscribers.
 Have a friend who'd benefit?
 Send them the link to subscribe and then they can register. |

 Edit yourself like a pro.
 I'm a writer, editor, and book coach who has worked with more than 4,000 students, entrepreneurs, and corporate/institutional clients over the last 30+ years.
-You'll hear from me in your Inbox every 1st and 3rd Wednesday at 2pm EST :) Reader Testimonials: "You're one of the cheeriest, funniest, most helpful writer-oriented people I know!
+You'll hear from me in your Inbox every other Wednesday at 2pm EST :) Reader Testimonials: "You're one of the cheeriest, funniest, most helpful writer-oriented people I know!
 Thanks for being out there!"
 "Love your newsletter, especially your light-handedness!
 Thanks :-D" "I enjoy your insights and style.
 Thank you for providing the newsletter!"
 "I am LOVING your newsletter and am very happy I discovered it 😊" "You're awesome—keep up the good work!"
 "Can't tell you how much I enjoy reading your newsletter.
 You uncomplicate things authors are puzzled about."
 "I so enjoy your writing and sense of humor.
 You make editing sound like fun!!"
 "I love everything about Editorial Notes.
 Keep up the great content!"